UnifiedPush/common-proxies/README.md

 ## Rewrite Proxy

+Common-Proxies handles paths like /UP (Gotify) or /FCM (Firebase).
+Only traffic for these paths should be forwarded to common-proxies, where it can then convert the push message to the push-provider specific format.

 ### FCM

 This is meant to be hosted by the app developers or someone who has access to the Firebase settings for that project.
 The FCM key under `rewrite.fcm` in the config file is this secret key.